Remember, you’re building a website to attract patients, not the space shuttle.

 If patients can easily find your positive reviews, they’re significantly more likely to give your practice a call.
 That’s why it’s critical to make it easy for your patients to find and post reviews, and to have all of your reviews aggregated on your website.

-For more information on how to automate the process of collecting online reviews, visit the Online Review Builder page.
+Learn more about how to automate the process of collecting online reviews.